 Despite this I set off on my SUP on 21st April from Lands End with a locally hired support boat and skipper (which cost an insane amount of money so I couldn’t do this for more than that first weekend).
 Since then I secured a personal loan to make the expedition happen and bought a 32ft sailing yacht as my support boat, despite not knowing a thing about boats or sailing.
 After these first two days Liam stepped up to skipper us the rest of the way, having only had 2 days prior experience on a yacht, and we had some wonderful people come and joins us to help along the way.

 Starting before I was ready was my main lesson on this adventure - inexperienced, lacking crew, funds and equipment I set out anyway and made it to the end.
 But as many of you know, the paddle didn't quite turn out the way I'd hoped.
 Cal Major, ranked 3rd in the UK women's SUP league, set out just two weeks after me to fight for the title of first person to SUP LEJOG.
-Going via a different route and self supported, her journey was very different to mine and in the end she made it to John O'Groats 1 week before me.
-Other than sports days at school, I've never raced anyone before and it was a whole new experience that taught me a lot about why I adventure and my own abilities and how having support helps and hinders progress.
+Going via a different route, self supported and on a hard board, her journey was very different to mine and in the end she made it to John O'Groats 1 week before me.
+Other than sports days at school, I'd never raced anyone before and it was a whole new experience that taught me a lot about why I adventure, my own abilities and how having support helps and hinders progress.

 I may not have been the first person to SUP LEJOG over all, but I was the first person to do it on an inflatable board, something which I doubt will be beaten anytime soon, given how much more efficient it is on a hard board.
 81 days after setting off I paddled into John O'Groats to complete SUP Britain and in the process become the first woman to complete a length of Britain triathlon.
 Along the way I also become the first woman to SUP across the Irish Sea.
 I couldn't be more proud of taking on such a scary adventure and coming out smiling.